thechangelog/ping/README.md

 # Ping the Changelog

 This repository serves as our open contact form.
 [Ask us anything](https://github.com/thechangelog/ping/issues/new) -- or share your projects, news, or feedback.
-If you'd like to pitch us on a post you've written, [use our Draft repo](https://github.com/thechangelog/draft) - it's [pretty active](https://github.com/thechangelog/draft/graphs/contributors).
+If you'd like to pitch us on a post you've written, [use our Draft repo](https://github.com/thechangelog/draft).

 ---